Julie Belgraver

 Julie Belgraver (born 4 July 2002) is a French–Dutch tennis player.

-Belgraver has a career-high doubles ranking by the Women's Tennis Association (WTA) of 388, which she achieved on 31 October 2022.
-She has won one singles title and four doubles titles on the ITF Women's World Tennis Tour.
+Belgraver has a career-high singles ranking by the Women's Tennis Association (WTA) of 233, which she achieved on 21 July 2025.
+She also has a career-high doubles ranking of 215, achieved on 8 September 2025.
+She has won two singles and seven doubles titles on the ITF Women's World Tennis Tour.

 Belgraver made her Grand Slam debut at the 2019 French Open, after receiving a wildcard for the doubles main draw, partnering Mylène Halemai.